sglabncbs/submit/README.md

 <pre> -h, --help            show this help message and exit </pre>

 ### Preset models:-
-#### NOTE: Based on the information available to us, we have implemented the models listed below in accordance with their respective publications.
+#### NOTE 1: Based on the information available to us, we have implemented the models listed below in accordance with their respective publications.
 If any contributors to the development of these models identify any bugs, errors, or incorrect parameters, we kindly request that they raise an issue on the GitHub page.  </br>
+#### NOTE 3: Models with [TEST] tag, are not from any previous publication and haven't been tested. </br>
+#### NOTE 3: Models with [WIP] tag, are still being tested and will be available in next version.  </br>

 <pre>
   --clementi2000, -clementi2000, --calpha_go2000, -calpha_go2000